 The annual Chapter 61 aerobatic contest at Salem, Illinois is the longest continuously running contest in IAC history.
 The first contest was held in 1976.
-This year will be the 42nd time the event has been held!
-The dates for this year's event are 3-4 June, 2017.
-Registration and practice will take place on Friday, 2 June.
+This year (2018) was the 43rd time the event has been held!
+The dates for next year's event are TBD May/June, 2019.
+Registration and practice will take place on Friday, TBD May/June.
 All power categories will be flown.
 We plan to fly two flights in each category on Saturday and the final flight in each category on Sunday.
 Normally, the first flight is the Known, the second the Free, and the third the Unknown.
 However; the schedule may be adjusted depending on weather.

 The Salem box is perfectly located just north of the airport, with the airport's only runway nearly exactly on the box centerline.
 Highway 57 to the west provides a reference that is impossible to miss and the section lines make heading changes and vertical rolls easy.
 There is ample hangar space for all aircraft and hotels are just a 5 minute drive south to the town of Salem.
-There is very little activity on the field and our Chapter's own Kevin Kegin is based on the field, so we have a friend/ally on-site.
+There is very little activity on the field and our Chapter's own Kevin Kegin and Cookie Smith are based on the field, so we have friends/allies on-site.
 The town supports our contest as well.

-This year we will include Primary through Unlimited power categories.
+Next year we will include Primary through Unlimited power categories.
 Spectators and especially children are welcome at no charge.
-Registration and practice will be Friday, 2 June, starting at 10:00.
-The contest will begin with a 7:30 briefing on Saturday, 3 June and conclude by noon on Sunday 4 June.
-The banquet will be held Saturday evening at the Salem American Legion Post 128 (1001 E Main St, Salem, IL 62881).
+Registration and practice will be Friday, TBD May/June, starting at 10:00.
+The contest will begin with a 7:30 briefing on Saturday, TBD May/June and conclude by noon on Sunday TBD May/June.
+The banquet will be held Saturday evening at the Elk's Lodge (315 N Broadway Ave, Salem, IL 62881).

 Lodging and Transportation: